-4.8.1 Internal secondary glazing has been instated to properties identified as being impacted by noise caused by construction during the HS2 scheme.
-The resident of this has requested mechanical ventilation to avoid adverse increases in internal temperatures and atmospheric moisture.

-- 4.8.2 The design meets the functional requirements of providing additional ventilation within the residential property whilst introducing only minor harm to the heritage asset and minimising inconvenience to the resident.
-The design set out in chapter 4.5 seeks to minimise harm as far as possible with this solution. - 4.8.3 The proposals are in line with HS2's commitments to provide noise attenuating ventilation to listed properties. - 4.8.4 The proposed works will be reversible following completion of construction works.
+- 4.8.1 Internal secondary glazing has been instated to properties identified as being impacted by noise caused by construction during the HS2 scheme.
+The resident of this property has requested mechanical ventilation to avoid adverse increases in internal temperatures and atmospheric moisture. - 4.8.2 The design meets the functional requirements of reducing noise within the residential home whilst minimising the impact on the significance of the heritage asset and minimising inconvenience to the resident. - 4.8.3 Whilst investigating the viability of secondary glazing for 28 Mornington Terrace during the design feasibility stage, various design options have been considered.
+The proposed solution has the least impact or harm on the significance, whilst seeking to balance the needs and requirements of the resident. - 4.8.4 The proposals are in line with HS2's commitments to provide noise attenuating ventilation to listed properties. - 4.8.5 The proposed works will be reversible following completion of construction works.